-There are plenty of tutorials available online on how to setup Gmail IMAP Server for Thunderbird, Outlook, Apple Mail and all the other mobile devices.
-I’m not going to repeat these tutorial, what I am going to discuss today are common errors in setting up your Gmail IMAP server.
+There are plenty of tutorials available online on how to set up Gmail IMAP Server for Thunderbird, Outlook, Apple Mail and all the other mobile devices.
+I’m not going to repeat these tutorials, what I am going to discuss today are common errors in setting up your Gmail IMAP server.

 Enable IMAP/POP in Gmail Settings :

-One of the many common error or mistake in setting up IMAP access for your Gmail is not enabling the POP/IMAP feature in Gmail itself.
+One of the many common errors or mistakes in setting up IMAP access for your Gmail is not enabling the POP/IMAP feature in Gmail itself.

 - Step 1 – Click on the ‘Nut’ button, go to ‘Settings’